SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   - [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#/entrypoint)

 You can build and run the updated images (use the commands already provided earlier).
 As you can observe if you try to go to http://192.168.42.42, there is nothing live.

 It's the expected behavior for now as we just replaced the application process by the process supervisor one.
 We have a superb process supervisor up and running but no more application.

 To remedy to this situation, we will prepare the starting scripts for `S6` and copy them at the right place.
 Once we do this, they will be automatically taken into account and our applications will be available again.

 Let's start by creating a folder called `service` in `ha` and `webapp` folders.
 You can use the above commands (do this command in your Vagrant VM):

 ```bash
 mkdir -p /vagrant/ha/services/ha /vagrant/webapp/services/node
 ```

-You should have the following folders structure:
+You should have the following folder structure:

 ```
 |-- Root directory